+NOTE 3 – Those web pages would begin with a text such as: "Study Group NN wish to acknowledge contributors to the development of this ITU-T Recommendation.
+Please note that the following may not necessarily list all participants who contributed to the development of this ITU-T Recommendation".
+It should be noted that, in case of joint work with another organization, individuals who have submitted contributions in the other organization will probably not be listed.

+– With agreement by the study group, an ITU-T Recommendation developed by the study group could include a list to contributors who have opted-in.

+NOTE 4 – Any necessary update of the Author's guide for drafting ITU-T Recommendations is left to the TSB, in consultation with TSAG Rapporteur group on working methods.
+It is important to recognize that copyright is maintained by ITU for all study group deliverables regardless of any acknowledgement of contributors.

-a) SG9 had a special session for the pilot implementation of WTSA-12 Resolution 80 “Acknowledging active involvement of the Membership in the development of ITU-T deliverables” on Friday 22 January 2016.
+b) SG9 had a special session for the pilot implementation of WTSA-12 Resolution 80 “Acknowledging active involvement of the Membership in the development of ITU-T deliverables” on Friday 22 January 2016.
 The purpose of this session was to discuss the method to make ITU-T deliverables recognized by academic databases such as Google Scholar, Web of Science, etc. TSB presented TD816r1 on their findings concerning this matter.
 After discussion SG9 updated its guidelines – “Implementation details of WTSA-12 Resolution 80 pilot in SG9”, which can be found in TD 899.
 The group also agreed to send a liaison statement to TSAG to provide the updated SG9 guidelines.
 The draft liaison statement is contained in TD 898.

-b) WTSA-12 Resolution 80 (Beijing, June 2015)
+c) WTSA-12 Resolution 80 (Beijing, June 2015)

 TSAG requested SG9 to implement, on a trial basis, their findings on WTSA-12 Resolution 80 “Acknowledging active involvement of the Membership in the development of ITU-T deliverables”.
 Study Group 9 revised the SG9 guidelines “Implementation details of WTSA-12 Resolution 80 pilot in SG9” to address inputs from the ITU Legal Advisor, who informed SG9 that on item 3 of the guidelines some privacy issues do not allow listing persons that are present at meetings on public web pages.
 Therefore, it was advised to list all persons that have an official role.
 The Guidelines were accordingly revised and were approved by SG9 meeting: